g200kg/webaudio-controls/docs/example.md

 </webaudio-slider>
 ```

-An example of color variation by `colors` attribute
+examples of color variation by `colors` attribute :

 |    | colors attribute
 |----|----